-- a Court Order to repossess the property; and
+- An order to repossess the property, and

-However, if the judge decides that you are unable to make an acceptable offer to repay the arrears, they may make an outright possession order.
-This is an order which says that your lender can take possession of your property and that you will have to leave it by a certain date.
+If the judge decides you cannot make an acceptable offer for repayment, it may then make a possession order.
+This is an order stating that your lender can take possession of your property and you will have to leave by a certain date.

-- Appeal against the possession order to a higher court.
-There is a 21 day time limit for appeals and they should be made if you think that the law was not applied correctly or the correct procedure was not followed.
-You will need professional legal advice if you wish to appeal a possession order and should discuss it with a solicitor.
+You can also appeal the possession order to a higher court.
+An appeal must be made within 21 days, and can only be made if you believe the law was not applied correctly or due procedure was not followed.
+You will need expert legal advice to appeal the order.

 What is the eviction process?

-A representative of the lender, sometimes the estate agent appointed to sell the house, will be present at the eviction.
-The bailiffs will hand them the new keys.
-The police may also be present in order to ensure a breach of the peace does not occur.
+Usually, the lender will send a representative when the eviction takes place (eg. an estate agent appointed to sell the house), and the bailiffs will give them the keys.
+The police may also be there to ensure a breach of the peace does not occur.

-Any shortfall between the amount you owe and the money from the sale of the property will be your responsibility to pay.
-If this is the case you will be sent a bill by your lender for the shortfall.
-If you refuse or are unable to pay, then your lender can go to court and obtain an order forcing you to pay.
-If the amount is large and you have other debts you may decide that bankruptcy is the best option.
+Any shortfall between the mortgage balance and the sale proceeds will be your responsibility to pay.
+Your lender will tell you what the shortfall is.
+If you refuse or are unable to pay, the lender can go back to court and obtain an order against you requiring you to pay the debt.
+If the amount is significant and you have other debts, you may decide to go down the bankruptcy route.